 Jake Wood on Intentionality

-This week, Stan spoke to Jake Wood, the founder and CEO of Groundswell, about intentional decision making, how Jake successfully grew and led Team Rubicon and had tremendous impact, how he intentionally made career pivots, and his current work at Groundswell and its efforts to disrupt corporate giving.
-As a part of the “Slow is Smooth, Smooth is Fast” series of No Turning Back, Stan and Chris were eager to speak with Jake Wood, the founder and CEO of Groundswell.
+This week, Stan McChrystal spoke to Jake Wood, the founder, and CEO of Groundswell, about intentional decision-making, how Jake successfully grew and led Team Rubicon and had a tremendous impact, how he intentionally made career pivots, and his current work at Groundswell and its efforts to disrupt corporate giving.

-Jake's career began in the military – he was a Marine and upon leaving the military founded Team Rubicon, an organization that position veterans to help in disaster response.
-Most recently, Jake founded Groundswell, a nonprofit that aims to change charitable giving.
+Jake's career began in the military – he was a Marine and, upon leaving the military, founded Team Rubicon, an organization that positions veterans to help in disaster response.